How to Pay Quarterly Estimated Taxes as a Freelancer in 2026

 What Are Quarterly Estimated Taxes and Who Needs to Pay Them?

-You are generally required to make quarterly estimated tax payments if you expect to owe at least $1,000 in federal taxes for the year after subtracting withholding and credits.
-This threshold is low enough that most freelancers earning more than a few thousand dollars per year will need to pay.
-Even if you have a W-2 job on the side, you typically need to make estimated payments on your freelance income unless your W-2 withholding is high enough to cover the additional tax liability.
+You must make quarterly payments if you expect to owe at least $1,000 in federal taxes for the year after subtracting withholding and credits.
+Most freelancers earning more than a few thousand dollars per year will need to pay.

 2026 Quarterly Tax Deadlines